shindatax/nz-shipping-delay-analysis/README.md

 | **Random Forest** | **0.676** | **0.286** | **0.208** | Best AUC - selected |
 | Gradient Boosting (sklearn) | 0.649 | 0.269 | 0.208 | Similar to RF |

+**Model Rationale:**
+- **Logistic Regression** - Baseline interpretable model for delay probability estimation.
+- **Random Forest** - Captures nonlinear relationships between congestion, weather, and delays.
+- **Gradient Boosting (sklearn)** - Used as a high-performance tree ensemble benchmark for tabular data.

-**Why Random Forest?** All models were trained with `class_weight="balanced"` to address class imbalance (73% on-time vs 27% delayed).
-Random Forest achieved the highest AUC-ROC (0.676), making it the most reliable model for ranking shipments by delay risk.
+**Why Random Forest?** Random Forest was selected because it provided the best ranking performance (AUC-ROC 0.676), which is important for prioritising high-risk shipments.
+All models were trained with `class_weight="balanced"` to address class imbalance (73% on-time vs 27% delayed).
 While Logistic Regression showed higher recall, AUC is the primary metric for an early warning system where consistent risk discrimination across the full score range matters most.
 Threshold tuning can be applied to increase recall at the expense of precision, depending on the operational risk tolerance of the deployment context.
 In operational settings, the model would be deployed with a probability threshold aligned to the organisation's tolerance for missed delays versus false alerts.

 ### 3. Regression - How many hours will it be delayed?